Skip to main content

 5. Finish with a credible next step

-The closing should feel like a real hiring conversation.
-Point to a useful discussion such as your fit with the stack, support needs, release work, or the type of applications the team owns.
+Your closing should feel like the start of a real hiring conversation.
+Point to a practical next discussion, such as your fit with the tech stack, support needs, release work, or the types of applications the team manages.

 See a closing line